 3. HS can affect any body part

-If you have seen any videos or infographics about HS then you will know that the most common affected areas are the armpit, groin, buttock, thighs and under the breast.
+If you have seen any videos or infographics about hidradenitis suppurativa (HS) then you will know that the most commonly affected areas are the armpit, groin, buttock, thighs and under the breast.
 But did you know that HS can affect other body parts too?
 It’s possible for the disease to occur on the back, face, neck and ear as well as arms and legs too.

 7. Normal tasks can become strenuous